 Six Degrees are developing a new approach to communicating with people living with dementia (PLWD), we propose a new way of thinking about communication that can reduce frustration and we offer a supportive, reflective space where attendees can work through the difficult feelings that being around dementia can bring up.

-Tim Buescher & Tracey Pallet, University of Hull, Charting Collaborative Explorations of Compulsive Hoarding’ based on our experience of compulsive hoarding and its effects on families as part of Tim’s thesis.
+Tim Buescher & Tracey Pallet, University of Hull, presented a paper and interactive session titled ‘Charting Collaborative Explorations of Compulsive Hoarding’ based on our experience of compulsive hoarding and its effects on families as part of Tim’s thesis.

-Isabelle van der Bom, Sheffield Hallam University, Wallpaper a work of fiction told through videogame technology.
-This paper reflects on engaging the public with research by exploring a series of public engagement events that were organised as part of a AHRC-funded Reading Digital Fiction (RDF) project (Ref: AH/K004174/1), which aims to raise public awareness of and engagement with digital fiction by: introducing readers to digital fiction, disseminating digital fiction research, and by producing empirical analyses of how readers engage with digital fiction.
+Isabelle van der Bom, Sheffield Hallam University,presented Wallpaper a work of fiction told through videogame technology.
+This paper reflected on engaging the public with research by exploring a series of public engagement events that were organised as part of a AHRC-funded Reading Digital Fiction (RDF) project (Ref: AH/K004174/1), which aims to raise public awareness of and engagement with digital fiction by: introducing readers to digital fiction, disseminating digital fiction research, and by producing empirical analyses of how readers engage with digital fiction.

 This Artist in Residence Scheme was funded by the University\’s Centre for Chronic Diseases and Disorders, an interdepartmental virtual research centre co-funded by the University and the Wellcome Trust under an Institutional Strategic Support Fund award.